azsk/DevOpsKit-docs/04-Continous-Assurance/Readme.md

 **Step-2: Verifying that Job Setup is complete**

 **1:** Go to your Databricks workspace that was used above.
 In workspace you should see an folder created by the name 'AzSK'.
-Inside this folder, there will be a notebook by the name "AzSK_CA_Notebook", clicking on it will display the contents of the Notebook.
+Inside this folder, there should be a notebook by the name "AzSK_CA_Scan_Notebook".

-**2:**
+**2:** Go to jobs in your workspace, there should be a job by the name "AzSK_CA_Scan_Job".

 ### FAQ